Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience David Stirling a founder SAS

-This article is part of what the author is calling the Coronavirus (covid-19) Home Survival Pack and is just one of several articles relevant to "surviving" or coping with the changes a lockdown situation can create to daily-life.
-Resilience is something that becomes increasingly important in times of uncertainty, both in the early days and more so as time progresses.
-A crisis by its very nature brings about uncertainty, change and frequently fear of the unknown.
-Some people seem to cope better with change and uncertainty and seem to thrive on it.
-The covid-19 situation has and continues to impact everybody in varying degrees, with some people noticing relatively minor changes and others experiencing life-changing events.
-Why do some people seem to cope better with crises than others, and what makes them more resilient.
-The author wrote this article to help others and draws on a combination of his experience operating in elite British forces, his educational background and his research.
+This article is just one of several articles relevant to "surviving" or coping with the changes caused by a crisis.
+Resilience becomes increasingly important in times of uncertainty, both in the early days and more so as time progresses.
+By its very nature, a crisis brings uncertainty, change and frequently fear of the unknown.
+Some people cope better with change and uncertainty and thrive on it.
+The recent pandemic has and continues to impact people in varying degrees, with some noticing relatively minor changes and others experiencing life-changing events.
+Why do some people seem to cope better with crises than others, and what makes them more resilient?
+The author wrote this article to help others and draws on his experience operating in elite British forces, his higher education training and personal research.

 Training